CodeYourFuture/GitHomeworkTest/README.md

 # Git Lesson Homework

-To complete this homework you should
+To complete this homework you should use the Git workflow you've been learning this week.

 1. Fork this repository to create a version where you are the owner
 2. Clone the fork to your local machine